jawaher-is/XLSER-ar/README.md

-# XLSER
+# XLSER-ar

-Cross Lingual Speech Emotions Recognition using Wav2vec2

-This projects evaluates the performance of models pre-trained on different languages in recognizing emotions.

-The datasets used contains speech emotions in different languages.
+This projects evaluates the performance of Wav2vec2 models pre-trained on different languages in recognizing speech emotions recorded in Arabic.

 ## Requirements
 - Pytorch (torch, torchaudio)